Trying to sell your house is tough enough as it is, but trying to sell it fast can seem almost impossible.

 If the property doesn't have a very large mortgage against it and you can afford to sell it for a discount, it can be a really good option.
 Especially if you feel that time and a convenient service is perhaps more valuable to you than getting the highest possible price for the property.

 As we've covered, the speed and certainty it offers is unmatched.
-Some examples of types of homeowners who use the service a lot include:
+Some examples of types of homeowners who choose to sell their house quickly include:

 - Relocation/Emigration.
 If you have a deadline for a relocation then a drawn-out sale with an estate agent may not be an option.